Best New Year's Eve Events in New England

 First Night Chatham

-Celebrate the new year in Cape Cod style, bundled up next to a bonfire.
+Celebrate the new year in Cape Cod style.
 Button-admission offers theater, live music, indoor putt putt golf, noise parade, and a circus.
-At midnight, a giant lighted cod drops, followed by a fireworks display.
+At midnight, a giant lighted cod drops at Oyster Pond, followed by a fireworks display.

 First Night Worcester